Tausty/Flag_Protocol/README.md

 the first transfer of information will be
 123 = the grid looks hand made
 321 = the grid looks random
+If sender sends 321, try to only use 1 flag at a time (exept for error prevention)

 then continues as normal

 ### Black color